PSA: Eating When Hungry & Stopping When Full is NOT a Thing Until Your Body is Used to Being Adequately and Consistently Nourished

 Guess what peeps?

-Just because you are not hungry for breakfast and have skipped it for the past 85 years doesn't mean that you are someone who just doesn't need to eat breakfast.
-It means that your body has adapted to not using it’s valuable time and energy to create hunger cues, because it knows those resources will go to waste and it won’t receive the return on its investment--in the form of nutrition--that it so desperately needs.
+It means that your body has adapted to not using it’s valuable time and energy to create hunger cues, because it knows those resources will go to waste and will it won’t receive the return on its investment--in the form of nutrition--that it so desperately needs.
+The best way to help your body become hungry when your body needs nourishment and full when you are adequately satisfied---is to start eating consistent meals and snacks.

 Otherwise, the principals of eating when you are hungry and stopping when full is not intuitively guided by your body's needs at all, but rather by your body having become accustomed to it's needs never being met adequately or reliably (which, ahem, results in a lower metabolic rate as the body works its brilliant magic to become as fuel-efficient as possible because it’s used to not being fed consistently, or enough).